AbhayGuru/MAC-changer-for-linux/README.md

 # MAC-changer-for-linux
 Download the file.
-Use with python --> python mac changer
+Use with python CMD --> python mac_changer.py
 Use -h or --help to get the tool functions.